Also known as Box and Whisker Plot and Whisker Plot.

-A box plot is a graph that shows the frequency of numeric data values.
-It is mainly used to explore data as well as to present the data in an easy and understandable manner.
+A box plot is a graphical representation that shows the frequency of numeric data values.
+It is mainly used for exploring data patterns as well as to present the data in an easy and understandable manner.
 Box plots are one of the easiest and most useful ways to understand and compare continuous data sets.
-They are widely used in statistics, scientific research, higher education, process improvement, and in social and human sciences.
+They are widely used in fields such as statistics, scientific research, higher education, social and human sciences, as well as process improvement and operational excellence endeavors.

-Box plots are similar to histograms and provide similar information but in different graphical format.
-They provide a quick way for examining the central tendency, the amount of variation in the data, as well as the presence unusual data points and outliers (outliers are those values in the data set that are not consistent with the other observed values).
-For example, a wider range boxplot indicates more variability.
+Box plots share similarities with histograms and provide similar information but in different graphical format.
+Plotting the data using box plots allows the examination of many characteristics of the data.
+They provide a quick way for examining the central tendencies, the amount of variation in the data, as well as the presence of gaps, outliers1, or unusual data points.
+For instance, a wider range within a box plot indicates greater variability.

-In a box plot, the data is plotted in such away that the bottom 25% and the top 25% of the data points are represented by the two whiskers, whereas the middle 50% of the data points are represented by the box.
-Key statistics can be indicated including the median of the data, maximum and minimum values, and the lower and upper quartiles.
-Outliers are usually plotted as asterisks.
+In a box plot, data is graphically plotted such that the lowest 25% and the highest 25% of the data points are represented by the two whiskers, while the middle 50% of the data points are represented within the central box.
+Key statistical measures can be indicated including the median of the data, maximum and minimum values, and the lower and upper quartiles.
+Outliers are usually denoted as asterisks.

-Box plots are most useful when comparing between several data sets.
-They allow to compare the central tendency as well as the variability of multiple data sets.
-They are less detailed than histograms, and take up less space which make them more practical when comparing multiple data sets.
-More advanced statistical tests can then be conducted to test the significance of the differences in terms of central tendency and variability.
+Box plots are most useful when comparing between multiple data sets, allowing to compare their central tendencies and variabilities.
+They have the advantage of being less detailed than histograms and take up less space which make them more practical for conducting comparisons.
+Subsequently, more advanced statistical tests can be conducted to test the significance of the differences in terms of central tendency and variability.

-Like histograms, box plots are ideal to represent moderate to large amount of data.
-The size of the box plot can vary significantly if the data size is small.
+Like histograms, box plots are ideal in representing moderate to large amount of data.
+Their size may significantly vary with smaller datasets.
 Individual value plots are preferred over box plots when representing small amount of data.

-Box plots can also tell if the distribution is symmetrical or skewed.
-In a symmetric distribution, the mean and median are nearly the same, and the two whiskers has almost the same length.
+Box plots can also tell whether a distribution is symmetrical or skewed.
+In a symmetric distribution, the mean and median are nearly the same, and the two whiskers exhibit nearly identical lengths.

 Example – Crop Yield

-The following box plots display the yield of a crop after applying two different fertilizers.
+The following box plots display the yield of a crop resulting from the application of two different fertilizers.

-Fertilizer 2 appears to have a higher yield than Fertilizer 1.
+Fertilizer #2 appears to yield higher crop yields than Fertilizer #1.
 What other comments would you make about the above box plots?
-Think about the variation as well as the presence of any unusual values.
+Think about the variation as well as the presence of any unusual values or outliers.

 Example – Diabetes Test